nicholasbleo/cs-self-study-curriculum/README.md

 I've based this curriculum on the course provided on the teachyourselfcs.com website.

 There is a directory for each major subject (e.g. Programming, Math for CS), and within each directory are sub-directories that contain demo code and notes for a course in that subject.
-The subjects and their respective courses I've started so far are:
+The subjects and the respective courses are:

 1. Programming - Structure and Interpretation of Computer Programs (M.I.T.
 Open Courseware Library)